bbcmicrobit/PythonEditor/README.rst

 http://localhost:4242/editor/local/mbit.html?lite=stage.microbit.co.uk

-DO NOT CLICK ON "Create Code".
-It doesn't work when TouchDevelop is running locally.
-Instead, click on the legal/copyright footer with the terms of use and privacy policy links in it.
+Click on "Create Code".

-In the resulting popup you'll find a "create script" button under the "admin" section.
-Click it and choose the Python editor from the selection you're presented with.
+In the resulting popup choose the Python editor from the selection you're presented with.

 You should find yourself in the Python editor..!
 See the "Usage" section